Supporting Your Student

-Illinois Abroad and Global Exchange encourages families and friends to support their student by empowering them to be actively responsible in preparing for the study abroad experience.
+We encourage you to support your student by empowering them to be actively responsible for preparing for their education abroad experience.

-Study abroad can benefit your student's personal growth, professional development, and academic goals.
-Therefore, it is never too early to start planning for study abroad.
-The study abroad process has multiple, important phases.
-Each student is unique and no two will navigate these phases of study abroad in the same way.
-In an effort to explain the steps your students will need to take to study abroad, Illinois Abroad and Global Exchange (IAGE) has outlined the five major phases of the process below.
+Education abroad can benefit your student's personal growth, professional development, and academic goals.
+Therefore, it is never too early to start planning.
+The process has multiple, important phases.
+Each student is unique and no two will navigate these phases in the same way.
+The five major phases of the process are outlined below.

 1. When they express interest in studying abroad…